nwisnewski89/nick.wisnewski.io/content/resume/independence-blue-cross/index.md

 ## Reason for Leaving

-Disagreed with project management style, particularly that infrastructure and development teams were treated as two distinct silos.
-I felt the organization was not embracing the principles of DevOps.
+The role was not a good fit, I did not want to just focus on provisioning cloud infrastructure.
+Additionally I felt the organization was not embracing the principles of DevOps, development and infrastructure were treated as two distinct silos.
 Left to focus on personal development, up-skilling, and finding role that is a better fit.